interledger/interledger-website/src/_team_members/stefan-thomas.md

 photo_image:
 role: >-
-  Chairperson of the Interledger Foundation, Founder and CEO of Coil, and Co-Founder of the Interledger Protocol
+  Chairperson of the Interledger Foundation, Founder and CEO of Coil, and Co-Creator of the Interledger Protocol
 bio_text:
 linkedin_link:
 twitter_link:
 ---